PalShraddha/Dimentia-Patient-Detection/README.md

 -Operation: Once the system is set up and configured, it will start monitoring the climber's vital signs and location in real-time.
 The OLED display will show the vital data, and in case of any limit crossings, an SMS alert will be sent with GPS coordinates.

 Usage
-Here's how to use the Rock-Climber-Health-and-GPS-Tracker system:
+Here's how to use the Dimentia-Patient-Detection and Monitoring System:

 -Power On: Connect the power supply to the system and ensure all components are receiving power.